vs KatanaVendor comparison

 Katana owns the production schedule.
 LineNow owns the supplier conversation.
 They are different sides of the same supply chain.

 Katana Cloud Inventory is a cloud-based manufacturing and inventory platform built for make-to-order brands — production scheduling, work orders, Bill of Materials management, material availability checks, and Shopify sales-order-to-production-order automation.
-LineNow is a closed-loop procurement platform — every step of buying handles itself, from deciding what to order, sending the PO through whichever channel the supplier prefers, reading the supplier's reply, receiving goods, and updating inventory, without anyone retyping anything between steps.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected in one operating record, from deciding what to order, sending the PO through supported supplier channels, reading the supplier's reply, receiving goods, and updating inventory.

 TL;DR